apache/directory-kerby/kerby-asn1/README.md

     }
 }
 ```
+### ASN1 dumping tool
+* ASN1 dumping tool to help analyze ASN1 encoding stream or packet.
+It can be used to exercise the framework with all kinds of testing binary inputs.
+* The shortcut API for ASN1 encoding, decoding and dumping in Asn1.java

 ### Notes
 * 90% tests coverage for DER encoding
 * For BER & CER encoding, to be fully supported